 In Spain, other ecosystems are suffering similar situations, such as the Tablas de Daimiel wetland, which has seen its surface water diminish due to overexploitation of aquifers.
 In 2009, the swamp was so dry that fires broke out in the peat subsoil.
 Its contamination by phosphates and other chemical fertilizers is now one of the highest among European ecosystems.
 Also, in Spain, a country that has accumulated EU environmental sanctions and warnings, the Doñana National Park, a mosaic of ecosystems home to unique biodiversity in Europe, is endangered by the overexploitation of its aquifers due to intensive agriculture.

 Similar situations occur in agricultural areas that overexploit groundwater.
 In Baja California (Mexico), over 37% of aquifers are highly extracted, the most critical being the Mexicali aquifer.
-In the aquifers in the upper Ganges basin are losing water at an alarming rate.
+In India, the aquifers in the upper Ganges basin are losing water at an alarming rate.
 Across the country, a 2016 World Bank report claimed that groundwater extraction for agricultural use had increased sevenfold in the last 50 years.
 In US California, recent droughts last summer left agriculture without groundwater for irrigation in its valleys.
 The state’s entire agricultural industry faces the uncertainty of a future in which climate change won’t help.

 How can groundwater be saved?

 Implicit in the problems identified are the solutions.
 The dangers of overexploitation will worsen with the increase in droughts caused by the climate crisis.
 A universal measure is the proper management of agricultural land, avoiding intensive agriculture where there is not enough water.
 This measure requires a considerable effort in governance, as it almost always involves long-standing and deep-rooted socio-economic structures.
 On the other hand, irrigation efficiency must be increased, especially in economically poorer countries that do not have adequate technology to monitor the state of aquifers and water transport.
-Adopting the best must be encouraged.
+Adopting the best drip irrigation systems powered by renewable energy must be encouraged.
 Meanwhile, with harsh legislative measures, nutrient pollution must be fought to enforce regulations and promote a return to traditional agriculture with nature-based solutions.

 The regeneration of aquifers also requires the adoption of community-based solutions.
 Some of these solutions are ancestral and forgotten, such as constructing small reservoirs in India, a country with a deep knowledge of groundwater.
 Over millennia, its people have developed ingenious structures to efficiently use and replenish water in shallow aquifers and distribute it in a balanced and efficient way among the population.
 The current government agrees that this ancestral knowledge must be the basis for the country’s aquifers to become a reliable local resource, especially when the monsoons fail, a circumstance that worsens year after year.

-Our experience in constructing the and reservoirs and the more recent and , projects in which we have collaborated with the Vicente Ferrer Foundation, shows that dammed water, when filtered, makes it possible to regenerate aquifers that supply water to the wells in the area and improve reforestation, something essential to stop the aggressive erosion experienced by the region and which degrades the land to the point of making it unproductive.
+Our experience in constructing the Ganjikunta and Girigetla reservoirs and the more recent Settipalli and D.K.Thanda4, projects in which we have collaborated with the Vicente Ferrer Foundation, shows that dammed water, when filtered, makes it possible to regenerate aquifers that supply water to the wells in the area and improve reforestation, something essential to stop the aggressive erosion experienced by the region and which degrades the land to the point of making it unproductive.
 This allows farmers to overcome the dry spells between monsoons and diversify their crops.

 The theme of World Water Day 2022 - “Making the visible invisible” – must literally serve its purpose.
 Suppose all the world’s inhabitants are aware of the existence of the water under our feet.
 In that case, we can make progress on solutions that are not always easy to adopt, such as those aimed at regulating intensive agriculture and livestock farming, but which are essential for food security and environmental balance.